Xtian69420/Xtian69420/README.md

 ## 🌱 Currently Learning
 - Exploring **Machine Learning** with Python
 - Building **Full-Stack Applications** with React and Node.js
-- Current Project **School Capstone** with React and Node.js using REST API
+- Current Project **School Capstone** with RESTful and Node.js using ExpressJS

 </details>